 If you’ve bought your boots online from Snowys and they don’t fit, get in touch with us and we’ll walk you through the return process.

-Answers to frequently asked questions about hiking boots:
+Frequently asked questions about hiking boots:

-1. Do I need waterproof Boots?
+1. Do I need waterproof boots?

 While a waterproof shoe is great in cold and wet conditions, they can be counterproductive in hot conditions.
 This is because, while the waterproof liner is breathable, it isn’t as breathable as not having it there at all.